 HughesNet customers only need an antenna and a modem to access the Internet via satellite.
 Satellite Internet connections are easy with HughesNet.

 It doesn't matter if your home computer is a laptop or a desktop or whether you operate on a Windows or Macintosh system.
 Satellite Internet connections are available to HughesNet home users no matter where you live in the contiguous United States.
 The only piece of equipment you need to provide is your own computer.

 You can choose to buy or lease your equipment when you sign up for Internet access via satellite.
 The equipment is necessary because it interprets messages from your computer to the satellite.

-A HughesNet-authorized installer will bring the equipment to your home and install the device with a power supply near your computer.
+A certified HughesNet installer will bring the equipment to your home and install the device with a power supply near your computer.

-The satellite dish, also called an antenna, will be installed to the roof of your home or on your property using mounting brackets.
+The satellite dish, also called an antenna, will be installed on the roof of your home or on your property using mounting brackets.
 A radio will also be installed near the satellite dish.

 Internet access via satelliteHughes provides reliable Internet access via satellite to customers all across the U.S. Learn more about how satellite Internet works or call us with any questions at 1-866-293-8945.

 Hughes is pleased to offer service in all states in the contiguous U.S.; we've written a little about them below:

 HughesNet works very well as a broadband alternative in states with a high percentage of rural households.
 Many states are largely rural with very little broadband connectivity outside of urban areas.
 Other states have a higher percentage of households with cable or DSL, but still lack broadband connectivity in certain unserved areas.
 Read about how HughesNet Internet by satellite works.